3Gigs/browser_cookie3/README.md

 <strike>This is a python3 fork of [Richard Penman's Browser Cookie](https://github.com/richardpenman/browsercookie)</strike>
 This is a fork of a fork to add BSD support
 Currently works on Chromium & Firefox.
-Only OpenBSD is supported right now
+It should work on all BSDs but I've only tested it on OpenBSD

 # Browser Cookie #